stratapp/stratapp-website/_posts/2019-06-25-employee-engagement-without-business-performance-is-a-fail-business-performance-without-employee-engagement-is-a-fail.md

   evaluating the success of your #stratapp rollout.'
 author: Anthony Moorhouse
 banner_image: "/uploads/Catalan human tower.jpg"
-slug: Gallup Q12 Index on measuring employee engagement
+slug: gallup q12 index on measuring employee engagement

 ---
 ## Gallup's Q12 Index on measuring employee engagement is useful for evaluating the success of #stratapp.